What is cystitis?

 What is the conventional treatment of cystitis?

 Cystitis caused by bacterial infection is treated with antibiotics (common ones include Bactrim, Ciprofloxacin, and Macrodantin), taken for three days to a week.
 Longer courses of antibiotics may be recommended for recurrent infections.
-Women who are prone to post-coital or “honeymoon cystitis” are sometimes given “prophylactic antibiotics” to be taken after intercourse to prevent a UTI.
+Women who are prone to post-coital or “honeymoon cystitis” are sometimes given “prophylactic antibiotics” to be taken after intercourse to help prevent a UTI.
 Postmenopausal women may also be treated with vaginal estrogen cream in order to strengthen the tissue around the urethra.

 UTIs that develop in hospital patients can be difficult to treat because the bacteria found in hospitals can be resistant to the antibiotics used to treat infections that occur elsewhere.